Understanding Student Perceptions of Flipped Linear Algebra Classrooms via Interpretable Machine Learning: Appendix: Survey Instrument for Flipped Learning in Introductory Linear Algebra

-The statements below are designed to collect your opinion and your attitude toward flipped learning in Linear Algebra.
-Each item has 5 possible responses.
-The responses range from strongly disagree through strongly agree.
-If you have no opinion, choose response neutral.
-Please read each statement.
-Mark one response that most clearly represents your degree of agreement or disagreement with that statement.
-Try not to think deeply about each response.
-Record your answer by { \CheckedBox} or { \XBox} and move quickly to the next item.
-Please respond to all of the statements.
+The following statements are designed to collect your opinions and attitudes toward flipped learning in Linear Algebra.
+Each item has five possible responses ranging from \emph{Strongly disagree} to \emph{Strongly agree}.
+If you have no opinion, please select \emph{Neutral}.
+Please read each statement carefully and select the response that best reflects your level of agreement.